ivipserv/iWEB/README.md

-# iWEB Formerly iVipServ Browser
+# WoG Go Browser Formerly iVipServ Browser
 iWeb is A Web Browser Based on Python And PyQt5 This is Experimental Version iVipServ WEB is the latest revolution in web browsing!
 Go back and forward!
 Print!
 Save files!
 Get help! (you’ll need it).
 Any similarity to other browsers is entirely coincidental.
 #Code notes